Expanded Compulsory Coverage in Construction

 WSIB may verify eligibility for exemption

 The WSIB may review written documentation such as contracts, work proposals, invoices, etc., where necessary, to confirm eligibility for the home renovation exemption.
-The WSIB pursues employers who are not in compliance with the provisions of the WSIA.
-See 22-01-08, Offences and Penalties - Employer and 14-02-06, Employer Premium Adjustments.
+The WSIB pursues employers who are not in compliance with the provisions of the WSIA, refer to 22-01-08, Offences and Penalties - Employer and 14-02-06, Employer Premium Adjustments.

 Hiring workers